omr87169/android_porting_guidebook/01PartOne/05PartOneRepo.md

 know about how to initialize, synchronise, and create manifests.

 ###Initializing and Syncing a Repository
+Developed by Google, repo is a tool used to download a large number of git repositories using files called "manifests," which are XML files that describe the location of a git repository and where to place it in the local source tree.
+Since you are porting, you will eventually need to write your own repo local manifests and include your source code.

 ####repo init
 To get a copy of the Android source code, you need to initialize the repository,